 The money spent on the day pass system could fund so much trail maintenance and build so many new trails.
 It could also expand parking lots to increase capacity at many locations.
 BC Parks doesn’t have enough money to do basic trail maintenance, so it is a shame that the little money they have is being used for a system that shuts people out of parks.

 If you agree with me that the money spent on the day pass system should be used for trail maintenance and building new trails, make your voice heard.
-Send an email or a voicemail to Premier David Eby at [email protected], Minister of the Environment George Heyman at [email protected], Deputy Minister of the Environment Kevin Jardine at [email protected], and Parliamentary Secretary for Environment Amandeep Singh at [email protected].
+Send an email or a voicemail to Premier David Eby at [email protected] or the Minister of the Environment and Parks, Tamara Davidson at [email protected].
 You can also email or call your local MLA.

-In summer 2023 you needed a day pass at Joffre Lakes, Golden Ears, and Garibaldi Provincial Parks.
+In summer 2024 you a day pass at Joffre Lakes, Golden Ears, and Garibaldi Provincial Parks.
 You do not need a day pass at any other provincial parks.
-In winter 2023/2024 you need day passes at Mount Seymour Provincial Park during the winter break and on weekends.
-Stay tuned for summer 2024 info – it should be announced in late April or early May.
+In winter 2024/2025 you need day passes at Mount Seymour Provincial Park during the winter break and on weekends.

 Go to the BC Parks day pass website and sign-up.
 Passes are available starting at 7 am two days before your trip.
 Passes run out very fast for summer weekends, so book early.